tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ```

 `BUILDKIT_CONTEXT_KEEP_GIT_DIR` build argument is needed to display tt-rss version info properly.
-If that doesn't work for you (no-BuildKit?) you'll have to resort to terrible hacks.
+If that doesn't work for you (no BuildKit?) you'll have to resort to terrible hacks.

 {: .warning }
-> Self-built images are not necessarily supported (i.e. best effort and/or community-support).
+> Self-built images are not necessarily supported (i.e. best effort and/or community support).

 ### I got the updated Docker Compose file above and now my database keeps restarting